Not in this world to see his face

 Himself could have the skies.

-We are busy working to bring Emily Dickinson's "The First Lesson" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The First Lesson" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The First Lesson" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.